terramate-io/terramate/docs/getting-started/index.md

 > **Note:** You can manually create the `stack.tm.hcl` file without an ID or by running the `terramate create` command.
 > However, generating unique IDs for stacks is recommended since they enable direct stack referencing instead of relative paths, making refactoring difficult.

 Run `terramate list` to see the `mysite/` directory listed as a stack.
-If it doesn't appear, ensure you're in the correct directory, as Terramate uses the current working directory as the command context.
+If it doesn't appear, ensure you're in the correct directory, as Terramate uses the current working directory as the context for executing all commands.

 At this point, you have created a stack, but it does not perform any actions.
 Although you can generate Terraform code and run it without errors, it will not produce any results.